kontena/kontena/docs/using-kontena/nodes.md

 Nodes provisioned using grid tokens that are still online cannot be removed using `kontena node rm`, as the agent would quickly reconnect and the node would get re-created by the server.
 If an offline node using a grid token is removed, and the agent later reconnects, the node will re-appear in the grid.

-Existing nodes configured to connect with grid tokens can be upgraded to use node tokens using `kontena node reset` to generate a node token.
+Existing nodes configured to connect with grid tokens can be upgraded to use node tokens using `kontena node reset-token` to generate a node token.
 This will force the agent to disconnect, and require the agent `/etc/kontena-agent.env` configuration to be updated using the new `KONTENA_NODE_TOKEN=` from `kontena node env` before it will be able to reconnect.
-The `kontena node reset --clear-token` command can be used to revert back to the grid token.
+The `kontena node reset-token --clear-token` command can be used to revert back to the grid token.

 ### Online nodes